WilliamVenner/sysreq/README.md

 # sysreq

 Simple, virtually-zero-dependencies HTTP client wrapping a system client.
+Make HTTP requests without breaking the bank!

-For when you want to make dead simple HTTP requests without breaking the bank.
+"Virtually-zero" means no unnecessary runtime dependencies.
+The only runtime dependency, other than `std`, is URL validation, which is required for security reasons.

 ## Supported Backends